CorrelAid/pocketapi/README.md

 If your `.Renviron` lives at a non-conventional place, you can also edit it manually using RStudio or your favorite text editor.

 If you don't want to clutter your `.Renviron` file, you can also use an `.env` file in your project directory together with the [`dotenv`](https://github.com/gaborcsardi/dotenv) package.
 In this case, make sure to never share your `.env` file.

+# Limitations
+This package has some limitations:
+- You can only modify your own Pockets.
+- The Pocket API does not follow REST API standards and exhibits some weird behaviours.
+For example, even if a `modify` action is not successful, the API will still return "success".
+See [issue [#26](https://github.com/CorrelAid/pocketapi/issues/26) for a discussion of weird behaviours of the API.

 # Contribute
 Contributions to this package are welcome.
 Please see `CONTRIBUTING.md`.